Companion Dog Instructors

 Karen Beattie Massey

-Karen Beattie Massey has been a dog training professional since 2012.
+Karen Beattie Massey has been a dog training professional since 2012 and has worked with a wide variety of breeds and behavior issues.
 Karen is an active member of the dog training and dog sports community in the Pacific Northwest, and participates in ongoing professional training.
 She is active in the Pumi national breed club and competes in agility, rally, and conformation with her dogs.
 She teaches agility, manners, and sport manners classes at Argus Ranch.

-Karen competes internationally in Agility and her Pumi Bella was on the European Open Agility team from 2012-15, the World Agility Open Team 2016, IFCS World Team 2016-18, and finalist in AKC, UKI, and USDAA national events.
-Her Pumi Aria and Cavalier Teddy were medalists at the Americas and Caribbean Championships in 2017.
-Karen is currently training and competing with Bella’s grandson Everett.
-Karen is an American Kennel Club Breeder of Merit and chair of the Health Committee for her national breed club, the Hungarian Pumi Club of America.
+and dabbles in freestyle when she is not training or competing in agility.
+Her Pumi Bella was on the European Open Agility team from 2012-15, the World Agility Open Team 2016, IFCS World Team 2016-18, and finalist in AKC, UKI, and USDAA national events.
+Her Pumi Aria and Cavalier Teddy were medalists at the Americas and Caribbean Agility Championships in 2017.
+Karen is currently training and competing in agility with Bella’s grandson Everett.

 Karen a is a CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed) trainer and an AKC CGC/Tricks evaluator.
 Her university studies in psychology and work experience in staff training and creating instructional materials in the software industry made a career in training people and their dogs a natural fit.